 How about the alternative story of higher rental price volatility?
 Recalling Finding 4, we know there is a positive relationship between rental price volatility and house price volatility across countries.
 However, this means the first story of housing stock volatility kicks in again, so simply higher rent volatility does not explain the higher ratio of housing consumption volatility to non-housing consumption volatility.
 Another observation from rental price data in Finding 4 is that housing rental price volatility is generally less than house price volatility, but the magnitude is varying across countries.
 Specifically, the weighted average ratio of rental price volatility to house price volatility is 0.42.
-Moreover, we can observe different ratios between emerging countries and rich countries, which is room for finding a source for explaining higher σ{HC}/σ{NHC} in emerging countries.
+Moreover, we can observe different ratios between emerging countries and rich countries, which is a room of finding a source for explaining higher $\sigma{HC}/\sigma{NHC}$ in emerging countries.
 We observe a higher ratio for emerging countries than for rich countries in the sample: 0.62 for emerging countries and 0.35 for rich countries.
-Note that the model accommodates the low volatility of rental price through the rigid adjustment of the rental price setting, and the degree of rigid adjustment is governed by the adjustment cost parameter, θ , in Equation (15).
-Therefore, owing to the simplified assumption of the Rotemberg setup, we can discuss the varying magnitude of low rental price volatility compared to house price volatility across countries using the variation in the one rental market friction parameter, which is θ .
-In other words, a low level of θ means a high σ_R/σ{HP} , and a high level of θ means a low σ_R/σ{HP} .
-The model predicts, as shown in Figure 1422, low θ or low degree of rental market friction results in higher σ{HC}/σ{NHC} .
-As a result, the different degrees of rental market friction between emerging countries and rich countries can explain the gap between the two horizontal dashed lines in Figure 14, which are from actual quarterly data (σ{HC}/σ{NHC} for emerging countries is 1.20 and for rich countries is 0.84).
-Unfortunately, we cannot directly observe θ for each country, so instead, this paper surveys the housing rental market characteristics that are related to the rental price friction across countries, particularly focusing on the difference between emerging countries and rich countries, and then discusses the degree of rental market friction qualitatively.
+Note that the model accommodates the low volatility of rental price through the rigid adjustment of rental price setting, and the degree of rigid adjustment is governed by the adjustment cost parameter, $\theta$ , in Equation (15).
+Therefore, owing to the simplified assumption of Rotemberg set-up, we can discuss the varying magnitude of low rental price volatility compared to house price volatility across countries using the variation in the one rental market friction parameter, which is $\theta$ .
+In other words, a low level of $\theta$ means a high $\sigma_R/\sigma{HP}$ , and a high level of $\theta$ means a low $\sigma_R/\sigma{HP}$ .
+The model predicts, as shown in Figure 14, low $\theta$ or low degree of rental market friction results in higher $\sigma{HC}/\sigma{NHC}$ .
+As a result, the different degree of rental market friction between emerging countries and rich countries can explain the gap between two horizontal dashed lines in Figure 14, which are from actual quarterly data ( $\sigma{HC}/\sigma{NHC}$ for emerging countries is 1.20, and for rich countries is 0.84).
+Unfortunately, we cannot directly observe $\theta$ for each country, so, instead, this paper surveys the housing rental market characteristics that are related to the rental price friction across countries, particularly, focusing on the difference between emerging countries and rich countries, then discuss the degree of rental market friction qualitatively.

 The housing rental market is different from the housing market in terms of what is traded in the market.
 While housing structure or housing stock is traded in the housing market, the housing rental market is for the service flow generated by housing structure, so its price is subject to contracts that are negotiable between a homeowner and a renter.
 Since the negotiability implies the housing rents can be tailored to a particular renter based on the homeowner's subjective evaluation, the housing rental market is exposed to the intervention of policymakers who are interested in enhancing social welfare.
-Therefore, we should investigate the regulations in the private housing rental market in order to discuss rental market friction.
-Moreover, there are several terms of rental contracts, which are related to the degree of rigid adjustment of
+So we should investigate the regulations in the private housing rental market in order to discuss rental market friction.
+Also, there are several terms of rental contracts, which are related to the degree of rigid adjustment of aggregate rental